Discovering Majapahit. Article 2. A brief history of the Kingdom

 The official history of Majapahit dates from 1293 until 1478.
 In the west we like to think of events as progressing in a linear manner, but in fact they were often fluid and swirling.
-Stories of betrayal and treachery as one rajah userped another.
-The centre of power shifted over centuries from Sumatra to Java, from Central Java to East Java
+Stories of betrayal and treachery as one rajah usurped another.
+The centres of power in what we now call Indonesia shifted over centuries from Sumatra to Java, from Central Java to East Java

 The Majapahit kingdom was established by the prince Vijaya, also known as Krtarajasa, who overthrew the prince of Kadiri, Jayakatwang who had murdered the then Raja, Krtnagara, Vijaya's father-in-law.